Šokci: Origin

 The origin of Šokci people is not completely clear.
 The prevalent opinion of modern scholars, based on etymology, is that they were Catholics who moved from the south, across the Sava from Bosnia, by the end of the Ottoman wars in Europe, as the Ottomans were retreating.
-The Šokci in Baranja are considered to be descendants of settlers from a mass migration of Croats from an area near Srebrenica, Bosnia into the region after the Ottoman retreat in the 18th century. Šokci are considered to be an autochthonous population of Slavonia and Syrmia, which distinguishes them from the majority of the present-day population of these regions who are descendants of other settlements.
+The Šokci in Baranja are considered to be descendants of settlers from a mass migration of Croats from an area near Srebrenica, Bosnia into the region after the Ottoman retreat in the 18th century.
+However, there's also a theory, based on historical sources, that the Šokci need to be considered as autochthonous Catholic population of Slavonia and Syrmia (i.e. both Slavonian and Bosnian Posavina and Syrmia).
 The feeling of being indigenous rather than a settler is an important characteristic of the population.